Pod-Point/laravel-aws-pubsub/README.md

 }
 ```

-However, using the `broadcastWith` method, you will be able to define exactly what kind of payload gets published.
+However, using the `broadcastWith` method, you will be able to define exactly what kind of payload is used when broadcasting, here is an example:

 ```php
 /**